-- don't forget about the transparency of the available documents; it's better to present all of this information in points or in the form of a table. - 4.
-Membership information what should be available for the members and about the members; - create the tab "structures of the organization" and enlist all bodies which are involved in the management of your organization - board management, audit commission, the board of directors, managers of promotion and sponsoring, you can add a short summary of the life of the most important members or their previous experience, the added value is the inclusion of photos of the most important members of the organization/association,
+don't forget about the transparency of the available documents; it's better to present all of this information in points or in the form of a table.

+4. Membership information - what should be available for the members and about the members;

+create the tab "structures of the organization" and enlist all bodies which are involved in the management of your organization - board management, audit commission, the board of directors, managers of promotion and sponsoring, you can add a short summary of the life of the most important members or their previous experience,